techidaily/site-android-pokemon-go/source/_posts/in-2024-what-legendaries-are-in-pokemon-platinum-on-xiaomi-redmi-13c-5g-drfone-by-drfone-virtual-android.md

 ![Platinum legendaries 7](https://images.wondershare.com/drfone/Platinum-legendaries-7.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **18\.
 Arceus:** Arceus, the level 80 Pokemon, is also an event-only Pokemon who is accessible with the Azure Flute obtained from Nintendo Event.
 At the Spear Pillar, you will be asked if you want to play the flute.
 If yes, the flute is played and a huge staircase appears.
 Climb up the staircase and you will find the Pokemon resting there.
 Go up and battle him.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How do you catch the legendary Pokemon in platinum?